andemaral/NY-AirBnB/README.md

-This proyect is mainly focusing on price prediction with some EDA and model tunning.
+This proyect is mainly focused on price prediction with some EDA and model tunning.